-Simply put, the life insurance carrier wants to attempt to guess when you are likely to meet your maker.
-The life insurance carriers use mortality tables to determine the likelihood of when you may die.
+Simply put, the insurance carrier wants to attempt to guess when you are likely to meet your maker.
+The insurance carriers use mortality tables to determine the likelihood of when you may die.
 Then, rates are built into these tables and set accordingly.
 No, your agent does not set the rates or have any control of them.

 Let’s look at some example rates of level premium term insurance.